catedrasaes-umu/NoSQLDataEngineering/README.md

 The projects involved in the NoSQL Schema metamodel definition are the following ones:

-* `es.um.nosql.schemainference`: This projects stores the metamodel definition in an ecore file, stored in model/nosqlschema.ecore.
+* `es.um.nosql.s13e`: This projects stores the metamodel definition in an ecore file, stored in model/nosqlschema.ecore.
 It also contains the generated java classes for this metamodel, as well as some utilities such as a **Model loader** used to load model definitions in a XMI file.
-* `es.um.nosql.schemainference.edit` and `es.um.nosql.schemainference.editor`: These projects are used to define a generated editor in order to manipulate NoSQL schema models with the Ecore interface.
+* `es.um.nosql.s13e.edit` and `es.um.nosql.s13e.editor`: These projects are used to define a generated editor in order to manipulate NoSQL schema models with the Ecore interface.

 The most important elements of this projects are, apart from the metamodel definition, the Model loader, which will be used in several other projects to start some processes from a model file located somewhere in the file system.
 It also contains a PrettyPrinter class which can take a NoSQL schema model and print it to the standard input in a human-readable way.